 Following rules is the other half — and that can be challenging if you underestimate expenses or forget to incorporate a few important pieces of the puzzle into your spending plan.

 Following are some commonly overlooked expenses that can cause you to throw in the towel on your budget each month.

 Syda Productions / Shutterstock.com

 At some point, if you don’t take care of your car, it won’t take care of you.
 So, be proactive to avoid costly repairs down the road.

 If a mechanic brings a major problem to your attention, don’t ignore it.
 Instead, get a second and perhaps a third opinion.
 Then, take care of it.

-Take a look at “13 Steps to Find an Honest — and Qualified — Auto Mechanic” if you’re in need of a reputable mechanic.
+Take a look at “12 Keys to Finding a Car Mechanic You Can Trust” if you’re in need of a reputable mechanic.

 2. Children’s extracurricular activities

 Use a calendar to plan out your children’s extracurricular activities for the year.
 That way, you can set aside the funds needed to pay up when the amounts are due.

 The same rules apply to family fun.
 Plan ahead and always remain on the lookout for cheap or free fun.